A uniqueness theorem for asymptotically cylindrical shrinking Ricci solitons: Introduction

-The primary link between the dichotomy proposed above and a potential classification of complete noncompact four-dimensional solitons is a question of uniqueness of interest in all dimensions, namely, {\it to what extent is a shrinker determined by its asymptotic geometry?} The authors have previously considered this question in the asymptotically conical case in \cite{KotschwarWangConical}.
-There it is shown that, if two shrinkers are $C^2$-asymptotic to the same cone on some ends of each, then the shrinkers must be isometric to each other on some neighborhood of infinity of those ends.
-This result, an analog of a theorem of the second author for asymptotically conical self-shrinkers to the mean curvature flow \cite{WangConical}, reduces the classification of asymptotically conical shrinking solitons to that of the potential asymptotic cones.
 At present, there are few restrictions known to hold on the cones which admit an asymptotic shrinker.
 Lott-Wilson \cite{LottWilson} have shown that there are at least no formal obstructions to the existence of a shrinker or an expander asymptotic to any regular cone, and it is a consequence of the uniqueness result in \cite{KotschwarWangConical} that any isometry of the cone must correspond to an isometry of the shrinker.
 The first author has also shown in \cite{KotschwarKaehlerShrinker} that if the cone is K\"ahler the shrinker must also be K\"ahler.

+In this paper, we revisit the above question of uniqueness in the case of asymptotically cylindrical geometries.